neiios/dam-project-client/README.md

 ```

 Then scan QR code with Expo app.
 Make sure that your devices are on the same network.
+Also make sure that the ports are open in your firewall.

 ## TO-DO